How to use QR codes to track attendance with Google Forms

 Those extra dimensions mean you can pack more information into a QR code than you can in a barcode.
 What’s more, modern smartphones almost always come with the ability to read these codes as part of the camera function.
 That’s why so many businesses have turned to QR codes as a cost-effective way to interact with their customers in recent years.

-During the pandemic, when restaurants had to nix physical menus due to health concerns, they started using QR codes to give their customers access to their menus without requiring direct contact.
+During the COVID pandemic, restaurants had to nix physical menus due to health concerns, so they started using QR codes to give their customers access to their menus without requiring direct contact.
 All guests had to do was scan a QR code at their table and scroll through the menu on their phones.
 This strategy was so effective that many restaurants have continued to use it instead of returning to physical menus.

 Using the same technology, QR attendance tracking with Google Forms allows you to provide a custom QR code that attendees can scan to directly access an attendance form in seconds, letting them skip the hassle (or health concerns) associated with a physical sign-in sheet.